A Say Sorry exclusive sit-down conversation | 14 May 2026

 A copy of the previous JW LIBRARY APP user agreement was also reviewed by Say Sorry but not shared with Claude AI.

-An input request was made to Claude AI to allow reference to a primary jurisdiction, namely the State of Victoria, Australia.
+An input prompt was put to Claude AI allowing reference to a primary jurisdiction, for the sake of argument and simplicity, namely the State of Victoria, Australia.

 Allowance was also made to make comparisons to contract parameters as they apply to the European Union and the United Kingdom.

-While specific laws, legislative interpretation and application was discussed, this was omitted from the final published communication for legal and potential litigation reasons.
+While specific laws, legislative interpretation and application was raised and discussed with Claude AI, this was omitted from the final published communication for legal and potential litigation reasons.
+It contained ‘legal advice’ which Say Sorry had decided will not be considered for publishing.

 Solutions to the issue of the legality of the contract were also considered and proposals were generated by Claude AI.